lsst-dm/dmtn-020/index.rst

 .. note::

-   Personal research time is *not* chargeable to LSST under any WBS or account.
-In particular, it is not counted as level of effort.
+   Personal research time is *not* chargeable to LSST under any WBS or account, including level of effort.
 The Project expects to pay the full rate for an individual with research time who contributes 1,440 hours to the project, and does not require any accounting of the remaining 360 hours.

-See also the discussion in :lpm:`81` section 7.
+   When :ref:`reporting actual costs <sec-actuals>`, it may be helpful to consider the following examples:

+   A developer for which the total annual cost (salary, overheads, etc) is :math:`$A` charges an hourly rate of :math:`$A / 1800`.

+   A scientist with total annual cost :math:`$B` charges an hourly rate of :math:`$B / 1440`.

+   No further corrections are necessary.
+In particular, there is no difference in the way working hours are measured, or the conversion of story points (:term:`SP`\s; discussed below) to hours.

 .. note::